torvalds/linux/Documentation/mm/vmemmap_dedup.rst

 Within the HugeTLB subsystem, only the first 4 ``struct page`` are used to contain unique information about a HugeTLB page. ``__NR_USED_SUBPAGE`` provides this upper limit.
-The only 'useful' information in the remaining ``struct page`` is the compound_head field, and this field is the same for all tail pages.
+The only 'useful' information in the remaining ``struct page`` is the compound_info field, and this field is the same for all tail pages.

 By removing redundant ``struct page`` for HugeTLB pages, memory can be returned to the buddy allocator for other uses.